 I am currently accepting both undergraduate and graduate students to work in my lab.
 If you are interested in working in my lab as a research assistant or MAIS student (or would like more information), please feel free to contact me!

-Fall '13 Classes: I am teaching the following class in the Fall term.
+Winter '14 Class: I am teaching the following class in the Winter term.

 I was born in Elgin, IL (just northwest of Chicago) and completed my undergraduate degree in Psychology at the University of Illinois at Chicago in 2001.
 Later that same year, I began graduate school (also at the University of Illinois at Chicago) working with Dr. Jennifer Wiley in the Cognitive Psychology program.
 After graduating, I accepted a position at Arizona State University in the Cognitive Science and Engineering program, where I was promoted to Associate Professor in the Spring of 2012.
 Starting Fall 2012, I accepted a position at Oregon State University, where I currently serve as an Assistant Professor in the School of Psychological Science.